Biology

 What will I study over the two years?

-The course covers 10 discrete topics across the two year A Level covering the main themes of Biochemistry, Human Biology and Control Systems, Genetics, Ecology and Biodiversity.
-After studying these topics you will be in a position to specialise further in certain areas should you wish to further your study.
+After studying these topics you will be in a position to specialise in a certain discipline should you wish to further your study beyond A Level.

 What makes a good Biology student?